 After installing the graphics card driver in the operating system, go to the NVIDIA Control Panel.
-Browse to the Configure SLI, Surround, Physx screen and ensure Maximize 3D performance is enabled.
+Browse to the Configure SLI, Surround, PhysX screen and ensure Maximize 3D performance is enabled.

-(Note) The bridge connector may be needed or not depending on your graphics cards.
+- (Note 1) When using dual core graphics cards, only 2-way is supported. - (Note 2) The bridge connector(s) may be needed or not depending on your graphics cards.